RioRocker97/my_openGL_2021/README.md

 - create camera (using model,view,projection matrix)
 - using mouse and keyboard to move around (by doing some calculation with matrix and vector)
 - let there be light !
-- first implement of Phong's shader (still buggy)
+- first implement of Phong's shader (still buggy . light is static )
+- now with texture !
+(Diffuse and Specular map)
 ### Library used

 - GLM , GLAD , GLFW